kingsagerage/CS_UA_473_Capstone_Project/README.md

 # CS_UA_473_Capstone_Project
 CS UA 473 final project on classification over music data

-1. Data Cleaning and Prep
+1. Data Cleaning and Prep:
 First what was necessary was a simple investigation of the data for abnormalities and strangeness.
 The following 2 plots were more interesting distributions of some of the features in the data.
 Besides this, there were some